 Crates are helpful in providing a safe space for your dog.
 It’s important that it is a safe space and not a confinement or time out area.
 A crate needs to be somewhere the dog enjoys hanging out in – pop a blanket in there, and their toys and leave the door open to make it something that’s positive.
 It’s important to do it in stages.
 It’s not advised to leave a puppy in a crate for the first time and head out for out for 2.5 hours otherwise the puppy may be scared while it’s in the crate and we won’t know as we’re out.
 This may result in avoidance of the crate later on.
 We should introduce the crate while we’re there to watch.

 One way of crate training is leaving the door open for your dog to explore when they go in the crate say yes and give them a treat.
 Repeat this often.
 Gradually make movements to touch the door as if you were shutting it but don’t do that straight away and build up to it.
 Do everything in small stages.
-Here’s a good video.
+Watch this video for a good guide.

 Separation related challenges – what are they?

 Dr Karen Overall defines separation anxiety as: “A condition in which animals exhibit symptoms of anxiety or excessive distress when they’re left alone”.
 Symptoms can include soiling, destructive behaviour including excessive chewing, panting and howling.
 (Whole Dog Journal – How to help a dog with separation anxiety).